hkroger/ultimatetapankaikki/README.md

 - C++ compiler: At least gcc, clang and Visual Studio are supported
 - Libraries: SDL2, SDL2_mixer, SDL2_net
   - On macOS, you can install these with Homebrew. `brew install sdl2 sdl2_mixer sdl2_net`
+  - On Windows you can download these from SDL website

 Building and running